 You might also like

 Welcome to the festive season, GUG fans!
-And welcome to the BBoM of October, where we focus on five films of the month and the predictions we have for them!
+And welcome to the BBoM of December, where we focus on five films of the month and the predictions we have for them!
 As with every BBoM article, each film receives one of the following scores: Boom: A film [...]

 Every year brings unexpected triumphs and downfalls and usually, you can’t predict where things are going.
 2018 was a year with some of the largest films ever made like Avengers: Infinity War and Solo: A Star Wars Story but few would’ve walked [...]